jacobo/being_present/slides.md

 ![](logos/engine-yard.png)
 ![](jacob/coding.gif)

+.notes This is where I work.
+You could too.
 .notes TODO: insert a slide with a piece of code from my earlier lightning talk?
 .notes is following along with this code similar to following along with my visualization?

 !SLIDE center
 # What is presence?

-.note Escape existing only inside your head.
+.notes Escape existing only inside your head.

 !SLIDE center
 # Awareness